 Approval Rules

 Approval rules encapsulate logical, causal decision points to develop your approval flows.
-Rather than the one-step, one-reviewer rule for standard flow steps, approval rules enable you to adopt decision points requiring multi-party decisions, which you can define as Unanimous, Majority, Percent, and Quorum.
+Approval rules support multi-party decision points.
+You can define these as Unanimous, Majority, Percent, or Quorum.
 Rules are also reusable: Once you have configured a rule, you can adopt it in other approval flows.

 Rules apply a logical condition to a business object, then drive an action when that condition is satisfied.
 These correspond to rules (the base conditional criteria for applying the rule), and "rule entries" (the actions that occur when the rule is triggered).